cfech/helm/README.md

 ## 16 More about upgrade ##

-- if you dont pass in the values it will use the default configuration or could use
+- if you don't pass in the values it will use the default configuration or could use

         helm upgrade mydb bitnami/mysql --reuse-values